Do you understand the differences between a Portal vs CMS vs DXP? All three platforms have their place, but which one is right for your business?

 What’s the Difference Between a CMS, Portal, and DXP?

 As providing superior customer experiences becomes more of a competitive differentiator, the technologies that businesses use have transformed accordingly.
 We’ve come a long way since the nascent internet of the 2000s, and the way we use technology and devices has radically evolved along the way.

 Two of the key factors are trust and accessibility.
-We now feel far more comfortable interacting and doing our business with organisations online as a first preference.
+We now feel far more comfortable interacting and doing our business with organizations online as a first preference.
 We also expect our brands and suppliers to offer convenience and accessibility, complete with great product information, ecommerce capabilities, and 24/7 online service.

 What is a CMS?

 A content management system (or CMS) was built to manage the creation and modification of digital content (think of Wordpress, one of the most simple examples).
-A CMS system is essentially a software platform that lets organisations create, manage, and modify content on a website without requiring highly specialised developer technical skills and knowledge - anyone in a business can use a CMS.
+A CMS system is essentially a software platform that lets organizations create, manage, and modify content on a website without requiring highly specialized developer technical skills and knowledge - anyone in a business can use a CMS.
 A CMS website can be thought of like a database for managing web content in one simple application with publishing tools, search, editorial capabilities, and so on.

 You will usually find that a web CMS is used for enterprise content management (ECM) and web content management (WCM).
-ECM typically supports multiple users in a collaborative environment, ultimately to enable organisations to deliver relevant content to users.
+ECM typically supports multiple users in a collaborative environment, ultimately to enable organizations to deliver relevant content to users.
 Alternatively, WCM is used in conjunction with web experience management (WEM) to build web-based experiences.

 However, as new digital channels have emerged, such as mobile and smart devices, content has needed to be accessible and consistent across every touchpoint.
 To this end, traditional web CMSs have struggled to deliver the nuances required for these new channels.
-Therefore, portals stepped into the picture to help deliver a range of more nuanced interactions and benefits for organisations.
+Therefore, portals stepped into the picture to help deliver a range of more nuanced interactions and benefits for organizations.

 What is a Portal?